Dogs need to be registered each year. If you have a new puppy, it must be registered before it’s three months old.

 Other payment options

-You can pay your dog registration in person or by mail.
-We can’t accept credit card payments over the counter at our Customer Service Centre or by phone.
+You can pay your dog registration in person at our customer service centre, or by mail.
+Please note, we will no longer accept cheques from 30 April 2021.
+We can only accept credit card payments online, not over the counter or by phone.

 It’s an offence to have an unregistered dog and all dogs must wear a current registration tag so they can be identified.
 If your dog is found without the correct registration tag, it will be considered unregistered and could be impounded.
-The fine for unregistered dogs is $300.
+The infringement fee for unregistered dogs is $300.